cbrackley/capC-MAP/doc/source/install.rst

 Requirements
 ************

-capC-MAP requires a C++ compiler and Python (2.7); also the following software should be installed and visible on the system path:
+capC-MAP requires a C++ compiler and Python; also the following software should be installed and visible on the system path:

 -  cutadapt (>=1.11)